anthonycaccese/es-theme-art-book-3-2/README.md

 - 351ELEC by fewtarius - https://github.com/fewtarius/351ELEC
 - Full Screen Background Art created and provided by Szalik
-- Some logo graphics are modified from the Carbom theme by Eric Hettervik
+- Some logo graphics are modified from the Carbon theme by Eric Hettervik
 - ChangaOne font by Eduardo Tunni